conradbielski/MSPA4LargeFilesScript/README.md

 ## File List

 ## Acknowledgements
-We would like to thank Peter Vogt for his suggestions when developing this script.
+We would like to thank Peter Vogt from the JRC for his suggestions when developing this script.